Checkout Periods for Students:

 Dictionaries and Encyclopedias -- 2nd floor, Reference section on far west side (books are marked R)

-Academic Journals in print -- 2nd floor, past the Reference books, far west side.
+Academic Journals in print -- 2nd floor, far west side.
 Arranged alphabetically by title.

 Reserves -- ask at the circulation desk